RGT vs Zwift

 Getting Started

-Getting started with Zwift is very easy - you just create an account, complete the payment process, and then you are ready to ride.
-However, lots of Zwift users complain that it is a very complicated process, and the UI is very confusing.
-I would argue that RGT is just as confusing, maybe even more.
-The big benefit for those on a budget is that RGT offers a free version, and it does not ask for your credit card.
-RGT pricing is $9.99 with a 14 day free trial for new users.
+Getting started with Zwift is very easy - you simply create an account, complete the payment process, and then you are ready to ride.
+However, lots of Zwift users complain that it is a very complicated process, and the UI is very confusing (this has recently been improved with the new home screen, but the in-ride functions can still be confusing).
+Account creation and app download is very straightforward with Rouvy.
+I personally found Rouvy very confusing when trying to start an activity, but once you are in the game, it is relatively simple to figure the rest out.
+One of the key things that drives people towards Rouvy is the option for a family plan (up to 3 users per 1 account).
+Rouvy pricing is $14.99 with a 14 day free trial for new users.
 Zwift pricing is $14.99 with a 7 day free trial.

 Training

 Neither of these indoor cycling platforms have very good workout selection and training plans.
-For plans and workouts that guarantee results, I would recommend checking out Wahoo SYSTM or Trainerroad.
+For plans and workouts that guarantee results, I would recommend checking out Wahoo SYSTM or TrainerRoad.
 In terms of the number of workouts that the platforms offer, I think Zwift definitely has more workouts.
-In terms of workout quality, RGT is a lot more specific on the purpose of doing the workout and how it helps you improve.
+In terms of workout quality, Rouvy is a lot more specific on the purpose of doing the workout and how it helps you improve.
+Zwift tends to have more ‘fun’ workouts by coming up with cool names, while Rouvy sticks to the titles like ‘6x4 at 95% of FTP - Intervals.’
+I still would not dedicate 6-10 weeks on a training plan/workouts from either of these platforms because they do not specialize in their structured training plans.

 Courses/Routes

 Zwift by far has much better designed courses and a lot more selection and variety.
-RGT offers quite a few routes, but since there are fewer riders on RGT, the roads are pretty empty.
-The detail that RGT has in their courses is not a lot, while in Zwift there are fun easter eggs hidden throughout the routes, such as the changing weather and moving creatures.
-One place where RGT really wins over a lot of riders is the ability to upload your own routes to RGT.
-RGT features the magic road feature that allows riders to upload route files and ride on those routes.
-So you can bring your favorite route outdoors, indoors.
-This feature is only available for premium users (paying users).
-The feature can also be used when creating events, so you can have your ride/race on these custom routes.
+Rouvy offers tons of routes, but since there are fewer riders on Rouvy, the roads are pretty empty.
+At one time you will likely see MAYBE 100 riders on one course at peak times.
+The amount of detail that Rouvy has in their courses is very minimal, while in Zwift there are fun easter eggs hidden throughout the routes, such as the changing weather and moving creatures.
+One place where Rouvy really wins over a lot of riders is the ability to upload your own routes to Rouvy.
+Rouvy features the ability to upload your outdoors rides to the platform for you to ride them whenever you want!
+One thing that I noticed even while just reading about Rouvy is that Rouvy offers a lot of routes that you would actually ride outdoors.
+They have routes that are exact replicas of the IRONMAN courses, TDF routes, and more.
+This is great for riders participating in these events because they can recon the route without even leaving their house.

 Customization